Illarion-eV/Illarion-Dev/README.md

 Follow these steps every time you get new URLs or SQL statements for testing:

-1. While the server is not running, run `reset-database` to get a clean database.
+1. While the server is not running, run `remove-volumes` to get a clean database.
 2. [Start](#3-running-the-server) the server by running `start`.
 3. [Reload](#3-running-the-server) your maps by running `reload-maps` .
 4. If you have received SQL commands: